All Episodes

 What do you mean by that?

-I mean, what they've been taught is well, if you go and you get and you get a you get a big degree and you get something that uh you know with a lot of initials after it that it's going to let you glide on through and you're going to be able to move through and you're going to get a high-paying job and you're going to be responsible for very little which is a good thing.
+I mean, what they've been taught is, well, if you go and you get a big degree and you get something that, you know, with a lot of initials after it, that it's going to let you glide on through and you're going to be able to move through and you're going to get a high-paying job and you're going to be responsible for very little.

 That is the PR.